FoveHMD/UnityPlugin/FOVE Unity Plugin Guide.md

 - Add your UI objects under the UI camera or disable automatic camera pose adjustment on the UI  FoveInterface.

 Lastly, if you disable orientation and position on the FoveInterface for your UI, you should definitely check "Disable Timewarp" in the Compositor options foldout, otherwise you will almost certainly get uncomfortable judder as your stationary layer gets timewarped unnecessarily.

+### Display a different view on PC display

+By default the Fove plug-in optimizes the rendering and copies the HMD view as-is onto the desktop display.
+If you want to have some configuration settings or show diffrent view of your scene on your PC monitor, you can disable this optimization from the Fove settings.
+Open the Resources/FOVE Settings file in Unity editor and check the `Custom Desktop View` option.
+After enabling this option, enabled cameras will render to your desktop view while only the cameras (enabled or not) with a `FoveInterface` component will render to the HMD.
+So:
+- To render objects only on the HMD, disable the camera component rendering those objects.
+- To render objects only on the Desktop display, add those object layers to the `Per-Eye Culling Masks` of the fove interface or disabled (or remove) the `FoveInterface` component of the camera.
+- To display some objects on both and other only on one, split your objects into several layers and adjust the fove interface and camera Culling Masks.

+Note that enabling this option forces the Fove plugin to perform an extra rendering of your scene.
+This lowers performance and should be enabled only when needed.

 ### Obsolete Static `FoveInterface` Methods